zyang91/zyang91/README.md

 - Awarded annually to a student with a declared major in geography and a GPA of 2.8 or higher, Fall 2023

 Undergraduate Research Award
--Funding for Undergraduate honor thesis on Evaluating the accessbility and environmental protection in Nature Preserve
+- Funding for Undergraduate honor thesis on Evaluating the accessbility and environmental protection in Nature Preserve

 International Achivement Awards
 - Awarded for international students who are excellent in research or participate in study abroad programs.